jtian24/EDA_Modeling_Spark/README.md

 | EXT_SOURCE_3 | 0.618       | 0.694        | -0.666 | 0.330      |
 | EXT_SOURCE_3 | 0.694       | 0.786        | -0.919 | 0.330      |

+The downside of less granular variable discretization is the inevitable reduction of information value of original variables.

+However, compared with many binning techniques widely utilized in the industry (such as monotonic binning), this binning method has retained much higher information value of the original variable.
+Below shows the information value of top 15 attributes' with 20-quantile equal bins vs. with optimized bins.

 ![alt text](https://raw.githubusercontent.com/jtian24/EDA_Modeling_Spark/master/IV_comparison_plot.png)